daostack/arc.js_legacy/README.md

 ### Obtain any Arc contract using Utils.requireContract

 Not all Arc contracts have been given wrapper classes, for example, `Avatar`, `UController` and many more.
-But you can still obtain a raw TruffleContract enabling you to work with these contracts:
+But you can obtain a raw TruffleContract for any contract, enabling you to work with the contract:

 ```javascript
 import { Utils } from "@daostack/arc.js";